nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 # Quickstart Guide

-1. Ensure that you **Java 11** or above is installed in your computer.
+1. Ensure that you have **Java 11** or above is installed in your computer.

 1. Download the latest **abashbook.jar** from [here](https://github.com/AY2021S2-CS2103T-T12-3/tp/releases).